Home

 The disaster ended shortly after officers used keys from a janitor to open the classroom door, entered the room and shot and killed Ramos.

-Arredondo couldn't be reached for comment Friday, and Uvalde officers have been stationed outside his home, but they'd not say why.
+Arredondo couldn't be reached for remark Friday, and Uvalde officers have been stationed outside his residence, but they would not say why.

-Maria Haberfeld, a professor at John Jay College of Criminal Justice in New York, said the police division’s policies, procedures and coaching can be scrutinized to see whether the officers on the bottom in Uvalde followed them.
+Maria Haberfeld, a professor at John Jay School of Criminal Justice in New York, mentioned the police department’s policies, procedures and training can be scrutinized to see whether or not the officers on the ground in Uvalde adopted them.

-In the event that they did, and prison fees are nonetheless brought, she said it will send a chilling message to police nationwide.
-“For those who observe your procedures, you’re nonetheless introduced up on prices.
-So what’s the purpose of getting procedures?” she stated.
+If they did, and prison fees are nonetheless introduced, she stated it will send a chilling message to police nationwide.
+“If you happen to observe your procedures, you’re nonetheless introduced up on expenses.
+So what’s the point of having procedures?” she stated.

-However Jorge Colina, a former Miami police chief, desires to know extra about what was going by means of the minds of the officers inside the varsity because the chief told them to attend in the corridor.
+However Jorge Colina, a former Miami police chief, desires to know extra about what was going by means of the minds of the officers inside the college as the chief instructed them to wait in the hall.

-“Did somebody challenge the decision there?” he stated.
-“Did somebody increase an objection a minimum of?”
+“Did someone challenge the choice there?” he mentioned.
+“Did somebody increase an objection at the very least?”

 Related Press writers Jim Vertuno in Uvalde, Texas; Jake Bleiberg in Dallas; Terry Spencer in Fort Lauderdale, Florida; Mike Balsamo in Washington, D.C.; and Jennifer McDermott in Windfall, Rhode Island, contributed to this report.